+Text needs to be developed for this section, considering the existing material from the initial report

 VIDEO APPLICATIONS

+Text needs to be developedfor this section

 TALKBACK APPLCIATIONS

-[note] revise paragraph
+Text needs to be developed for this section

 Based on the classification of SAP/SAB equipment in section 1 and considerations in section 2, it becomes possible to summarise and compare the service requirements of the various SAP/SAB sectors for different kinds of technical applications employed.
 These applications are further differentiated by scenarios in which the equipment might be used (mobility, airborne use) and their related operational parameters, such as range, antenna height, antenna directivity, etc. Such different operational requirements suggest preference for different frequency bands.

 Table 4 summarises the service requirements for video SAP/SAB links, and Table 5 summarises the service requirements of audio SAP/SAB links.